hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - A redesigned home experience for iPhone and iPad, with a cleaner layout, a new starfield background, and refreshed app and Dynamic Island icons.
 - Improved BINTABLE support — FITS files with BINTABLE data can now be opened directly.
 - Enhanced Dark Mode with better contrast, improved readability, and fixes for transparency issues

+## Version 6.2.10 Features
+### Not just a FITS viewer.
+This is a minor update.

+- Added hover effects to card entry points
+- Fixed an issue where the “Check for Updates” button text could be truncated on smaller screens

 ## Acknowledgements
 Project: LAMOST，China